Using these essential techniques to cycle in the wind isn’t so much of a drag

 Although I advocate that one should “eat the wind” to get stronger during training, there are times, such as on race day or on those semi-competitive rides, that you simply want to cheat it.
-Here’s how:
+Here’s how to efficiently cycle with the wind:

 Choose the right equipment

-Granted, new technology in wheels and frames claim they’re still fast at certain yaw angles (the direction the wind hits your bike), but there’s no getting around physics.
+Granted, new wheel and frame technology claim they’re still fast at certain yaw angles (the direction the wind hits your bike), but there’s no getting around physics.
 Professional cyclist Geraint Thomas of Team Sky got blown off the road and into the ditch at Ghent-Whevelgem in 2015 due to strong winds.
-Imagine if that had not been a ditch but a ravine.
+Imagine if that were a ravine.
 The wind spares no one.
 When in doubt, choose the equipment with the lower profile.
 It may just save your life.

 Manage your position